-Suppose the bookkeeper, due to carelessness or for whatever reason, debited Transportation Expense instead of Taxes and Licenses.
+Suppose the bookkeeper, for whatever reason, debited Transportation Expense instead of Taxes and Licenses.

 The entry made was:

-Upon analysis of the above entry, the Transportation Expense is overstated (higher than in should be) because the bookkeeper recorded transportation expense but it was not really a transportation expense.
+Upon analysis, the Transportation Expense is overstated (higher than in should be) because the bookkeeper recorded transportation expense but it was not really a transportation expense.

-Also, Taxes and Licenses is understated (lower than it should be) since the amount was not recorded under this account.
+Also, Taxes and Licenses is understated (lower than it should be).
+The amount should have been recorded but was not recorded under this account.

 To correct these errors, we should make an entry to offset the effects.
-Transportation Expense is overstated therefore we should reduce it; Taxes and Licenses is understated therefore we should increase it.
+Transportation Expense is overstated therefore we should decrease it; Taxes and Licenses is understated therefore we should increase it.

 The Cash account was credited in the entry made.
-Is this correct?
+Was the entry made to Cash correct?
 Look at the correct entry.
 Is it proper to have Cash credited?
 Yes.
 Therefore, we have no problem with the Cash account.

 Now, to increase Taxes and Licenses, we debit it.
 To decrease Transportation Expense, we credit it.
 Remember that to increase/record an expense, we debit it; to decrease an expense, we credit it.
 The correcting entry would then be: